bvetsa/AgentForge/README.md

 ## Current Status

-**Phase 1:** YAML-driven workflow runner.
+**Phase 1:** Implemented the YAML-driven workflow runner.

+**Phase 2:** Implemented the read-only project inspection tool system.

-The current implementation is a narrow MVP: a CLI tool that loads YAML-defined agents and workflows, runs agents sequentially using a mock LLM client, passes structured shared state between agents, and writes traceable run artifacts.
+The current implementation is a CLI tool that loads YAML-defined agents and workflows, runs agents sequentially using a mock LLM client, passes structured shared state between agents, gathers deterministic read-only project context from configured tools, and writes traceable run artifacts.

+AgentForge still does not modify source files, generate patches, execute tests as an agent tool, call real LLM APIs, or let agents dynamically decide which tools to call.

 ## Local Setup